westonkl/InterviewPrep/README.md

 ## Technical Questions Overview:

 > A technical interview usually consists of solving two problems infront of another engineer on a whiteboard or through a take home assessment with 3+ problems.
 It is integral to talk to the intervier about the problem and your thought process.
 Understanding Big-O notation will also help you in the interview and to be a better programmer.
+> :books: I would suggest using the book Cracking the Coding Interview and [Leetcode](https://leetcode.com/problemset/all/) for technical practice

 <img align="center" width="180" src="https://media3.giphy.com/media/tn3kTJo4P4y1G/200.webp?cid=ecf05e47z1dyfdba3nld6oshwfb35xzkv5bszqkrviye4x1e&rid=200.webp&ct=g">